just $1 to start

 Her abilities lie in everyone.
 They exist at all times in our subconscious minds and are our direct connection to whatever we individually call “God.”

-The Magician card shows or advises reflection, quiet listening, intuitive work, seeking out expert knowledge and assistance (both on a “higher plane’”and physically).
+This card shows or advises reflection, quiet listening, intuitive work, seeking out expert knowledge and assistance (both on a “higher plane’”and physically).
 Pair this up with a “minor” Arcana card to see what she is alluding to.

 As a mental state or physical condition—confusion, alcoholism and drug abuse/ overdose, paranoia and superstition.
 Disillusion (especially with 6 of Swords, 7 of Pentacles, etc.) spiritual weakness, clouded judgment, false spirituality (look at aspecting cards), psychosis, fanaticism and extremism, not doing one’s research or homework, abduction, buried treasures, and bad pomegranates.